Anand9712/Poll-System/README.md

-i have uploaded the video in drive in database its storing vote choic no for false and yes for true but in application its only showing yes count bar graph only no count is not plotting,only "no" is not plotting that's the single error
+i have uploaded the video in drive in database its storing vote choic no for false and yes for true but in application its only showing yes count bar graph, "no" is not plotting that's the single error